-OCMP is Now Accepting Orders for the Fall Semester of 2022
+OCMP is Now Accepting Orders for the Spring Semester of 2023

-The Fall semester runs from June 1st – December 31st
+The Spring semester runs from January 1st – May 31st

 Criteria for Room and Board as a Qualified Distribution

 - You can use a 529 plan distribution to pay for a student’s room and board expenses if the student is enrolled at least half-time.